CyberSocYork/cybersoc.co.uk/README.md

 ---
 ```

-Chuck that frontmatter just before the start of your post, and it'll help it be picked up and rendered correctly.
+This must be placed at the beginning of your `.md` file.

-### 2. Put your post in the right place
+#### Put your post in the right place

+Blog posts must be placed in `src/markdown-posts` to be detected and rendered properly.

 It's important that your post is located in the correct directory, otherwise it won't be detected by GraphQL and displayed as a blog post.
 This directory is `src/markdown-posts`.
 To submit your blog post, please use Github's pull requests feature.
 The easiest way to do this is to fork the repo, commit your post to your fork, and then create a pull request using Github's online interface.
 It is important that you use a descriptive commit message for your commit, such as `Add blog post <title>`.

 ---

-That's basically everything!
-Hopefully this README was comprehensive enough, but feel free to ask any questions if you'd like some more clarification.

-Happy developing! :)
+The code of this website is available under the GNU AGPLv3